-4968.
+4969.
 CHALLENGED HORSEMANS GOLDEN HORSE - WALK/TROT and WALK/TROT/LOPE (2 Awards)

-A. Exhibitors must enter and show in at least 3 of the 5 classes to be eligible for the title of Challenged Horsemans Golden Walk/Trot Horseman award or Challenged Horsemans Golden Walk/Trot/Lope Horseman award.
-The eligible classes are as follows, Unassisted Walk/Trot, Showmanship, Hunt Seat Equitation, Horsemanship, Trail.

-B. The horse/rider team accumulating the most points in the WCHS will win these awards.
+- A. Exhibitors must enter and show in at least 3 of the 5 classes to be eligible for the title of Challenged Horsemans Golden Walk/Trot Horseman award or Challenged Horsemans Golden Walk/Trot/Lope Horseman award.
+The eligible classes are as follows, Showmanship, Hunter Under Saddle, Hunt Seat Equitation on the Flat, Horsemanship, Western Pleasure, Trail and Halter. - B. The horse/rider team accumulating the most points in the WCHS will win these awards.
 A horse/rider team will receive one point for each horse placing below them plus one point.
 Points are calculated through tenth place.
 Should a tie occur, the winner would be the horse/rider team earning points in the greatest number of events.
 Additional ties will be broken in favor of the horse/rider team with the most first place awards.
 Should a tie still occur, the winner will be determined by the flip of a coin.
-All horse/rider teams must comply with the PHBA Challenged Horsemans Program Rules.
+All horse/rider teams must comply with the

+PHBA Challenged Horsemans Program Rules.